armbrustlab/MarPRISM/README.md

      - **Output:**
        - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `testTranscriptomes_trophicPredictions.csv` should match `testTranscriptomes_trophicPredictions_marPRISM.csv`.
-       - Info on the test transcriptomes can be found in infoOnTestTranscriptomes.xlsx

 13. **Deactivate the Conda environment for MarPRISM**
     ```bash